Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/phase4-pathways-prompt.md

    - Considers temporal aspects of changes
    - Manages critical thresholds

+## Project Context
+You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
+Your task is to identify and analyze potential future pathways for the Australian Seafood Industry (ASI) system, a complex system encompassing multiple fisheries, aquaculture operations, and supply chains across diverse regions.
+This analysis will contribute to understanding how the industry can adapt and evolve in response to climate change, technological innovation, and changing management approaches, while maintaining sustainable and profitable operations.

 ## Source Guidance
 Please search for and review relevant sources from: